 More information is available at the National Screening Programme

 The cervical screening programme for cervical cancer is available to all women between 24 and 64.
 The screening intervals are from 25 to 49 every 3 years and then from 50 to 64 every 5 years.
 This is an extremely good test and can pick up pre-cancerous changes in the cervix which can then be treated and cured.
 We would strongly advise all eligible women to have regular cervical smears at the recommended screening intervals

-For full information about the programme please click on cervical screening programme
+For full information about the programme please visit the Cervical Screening Programme website

 The NHS Breast Screening Programme is available to all women aged between 50 and 70.
 Screening by carrying out a mammogram takes place every 3 years and people are invited for the first time between their 50th and 53rd birthday.
 People over 70 will not automatically receive an invitation but can still receive screening by contacting the local screening unit.
 Our local screening unit is based at Brighton and their phone number is 01273 664966

-For full information about the programme please click on Breast Screening Programme
+For full information about the programme please visit the Breast Screening Programme website.